 To prepare the automated process, there are several things to configure.

 Set up a transcoding preset for each different content type depending on input parameters and output renditions.
 Check all transcoding preset settings to determine which different variations of these you have in your source content and what output variations you need.

-- Setup media ingest profiles.
+- Setup media workflow profiles.

-- Setup media categories.
+- Setup media folders.

 Edit folder list in the left column of the Media section, then assign a workflow profile to each folder.
 There is one workflow profile per folder possible.
 Also, the transcoding priority level can be set.

 When ingested via an FTP server or Web upload manager, the files are grouped into media assets according to the assetID field in the media asset file name.
 All video, audio, subtitles and data files with identical assetID ingested into a particular folder are grouped into the same media asset.
 You can find them in the Files packages tab, Source package of the media asset edit page.